redBorder/redborder-documentation/docs/manager/redborder_api/ch11_model_sharing.md

     https://<manager_IP>/api/v1/access_points?auth_token=<API_key>

 To successfully create a new access point, it is necessary to provide a `sensor_uuid` (UUID of the sensor under which the new AP will be a descendant).
 If this parameter is not provided, an HTTP status code `404 Not Found` will be returned.
+Remember you can get the UUID from **listing the sensors tree**.

 Additionally, the user making the request must be able to manage the specified sensor.
 If the user does not have permission, an HTTP status code `401 Unauthorized` will be returned.